Communication Major Requirements

 From introductory classes to small seminars, Annenberg courses give students a rich understanding of many facets of Communication.

-Graduation with a Bachelor of Arts Degree in Communication requires a total of 34 course units, including 14 courses in the major:
+Graduation with a Bachelor of Arts Degree in Communication requires a total of 34 course units, including 14 courses in the major.
+The following requirements are effective Fall 2026:

-- Two introductory core Communication courses designed to expose students to major topics in the field;
+- Three Communication Core courses designed to introduce students to the breadth and depth of the field;

-- COMM 2100 (formerly 210): Quantitative Research Methods (or an approved research methods course from other departments at Penn);
+- COMM 2100 Research Methods in Communication (or a research methods course from the approved list below);

-- Eight additional Communication courses.
-A minimum of four of these must be at the 300 to 499 level;
+- Seven additional Communication courses.
+A minimum of three of these must be at the advanced level (3000-4999);

 - Students who decide to enroll in a concentration or the Communication and Public Service program have more structured requirements for the completion of their 14 major credits.